YigeWang-WHU/CloudAttention/README.md

 # CloudAttention
-Implementation of CloudAttention for efficient 3D point point cloud learning
+Implementation of CloudAttention for efficient 3D point cloud learning